HITB-CyberWeek/proctf-2019/writeups/geocaching/README.md

 The fact that the challenge is placed in the most significant bits of the message increases the likelihood of finding a message that is a `e`-th power of some integer _and_ contains the challenge in its upper bits.

 Finally, the default size of the challenge makes it _very_ likely.
 Any challenge of 5 bytes or less can be trivially signed.
-For 6-bytes challenges about 36% can be trivially signed.
+Of 6-bytes challenges about 36% can be trivially signed.
 The probability decreases exponentially for bigger challenges.

 Since the default challenge length is 6 bytes, the signature for such challenge can be forged in 3 attempts on average, giving access to `ListAllBusyCellsResponse`.